Home Assistant

 | Priority | 1 | 0–10 eviction priority |

-| Template | generic | generic, countdown, alert, or steps |
+| Template | generic | generic, countdown, alert, steps, gauge, timeline, board, or log |

 | Start States | Domain default | Comma-separated states that start the activity |